ir2-lab/OpenTRIM/doc/options.dox.md

 In a C++ program one can use the \ref mcdriver::options class which offers a parseJSON() function to parse and validate the options.

+The easiest way to get started is to generate a template with all default options by running

+    opentrim -t > template.json

+and make changes to the new template file.

+@note `opentrim` accepts comments in JSON

-The JSON-formatted options string has the following self-explanatory structure shown bellow.
+The JSON config string has the following self-explanatory structure shown bellow.
 Click on any of the options to see more information.

 > <br>